Skip to content

 Heat Pump Simulations

-Heat pump simulations assume that heating is when the outside air temperature is below 16°C, linearly increasing as the temperature decreases below that point.
+Heat pump simulations assume that no heating is required until the outside air temperature drops below 16°C, linearly increasing as the temperature decreases below that point.

-We source temperature data (both for heat demand and air-source heat pump efficiency) from the typical meteorological year for the centre of your selected county.
+We source hourly temperature data (both for heat demand and air-source heat pump efficiency) from the typical meteorological year for the geographical centre of Ireland.

-For air-source heat pumps, we assume a COP of 3.25 for an air temperature of 0°C, increasing by 0.0875 for each degree of temperature increase above 0°C and decreasing by the same amount for each degree of temperature below 0˚C.
+We assume a heat pump COP of 3.25 for an air temperature of 0°C, increasing by 0.0875 for each degree of temperature increase above 0°C and decreasing by the same amount for each degree of temperature below 0˚C.

 We also assume an always-on approach to heating control for the heat pump.